ipyflow/tutorial/README.md

 # NBSafety Tutorial

-The tutorial is presented as a set of interactive notebooks.
+The NBSafety tutorial is presented as a set of interactive notebooks.
 Please download and open each of the following notebooks (or clone this repo), and follow the instructions contained within.
 1. [Overview](/notebooks/nbsafety-overview.ipynb)